Image Credit: Rodion Kutsaev

 Keep young children away from the tree, in case they pull it over or get hold of decorations which could cause an injury.
 Consider just having a small tabletop tree while you have toddlers.

-Related: Rudolph's Secret Diary Rudolph the Red-Nosed Reindeer tells all about what goes on behind the scenes at the North Pole.
+Rudolph's Secret Diary Rudolph the Red-Nosed Reindeer dishes the dirt about what goes on behind the scenes at the North Pole.

 RoSPA recommend that if you have old Christmas tree lights you should seriously consider buying new ones which will be manufactured to a higher safety standard.